Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ABeen singing with them now for 12 years.

-Speaker ACatherine's been hearing all the songs that we were doing.
+Speaker ACatherine's been hearing all the songs we were doing.

 Speaker ALatched onto them, loved them.

-Speaker AThe way I got introduced to them was I was in an acapella choir from the time I was about.
+Speaker AI way I got introduced to them was I was in an acapella choir from the time I was about.

 Speaker ANo, I was about 8.